Skoll Awards For Social Entrepreneurship

 The Skoll Foundation presents the Skoll Awards for Social Entrepreneurship each year to a select group of social entrepreneurs whose innovations have already had significant, proven impact on some of the world’s most pressing problems, and invests directly in the promise of even greater impact at scale.
 By investing in organizations when an innovation is ripe for accelerated and scaled adoption, the Skoll Awards help unleash the full global potential and reach of social entrepreneurs.

-Each Awardee receives a $1.25 million investment or core support grant from Skoll over three years to scale their work and increase their impact.
+Each Awardee receives a $1.5 million investment or core support grant from Skoll over three years to scale their work and increase their impact.
 They also gain leverage through their long-term participation in a global community of visionary leaders and innovators dedicated to solving the world’s most pressing problems.
+Please note:

 The Skoll Foundation employs a multi-year sourcing process for the Skoll Awards for Social Entrepreneurship.
 Our goal is to save organizations valuable time and effort, while identifying the most highly-aligned social entrepreneurs.
 To that end, we only accept referrals and nominations solicited from our network of partners and must reject all unsolicited nominations and referrals.

 CRITERIA AND ELIGIBILITY

 If you have been solicited to refer and/or nominate an Awardee, please review the Skoll Award criteria closely to determine whether the organization would be eligible and likely to receive the Award.The selection process for the Skoll Awards is extremely competitive, with fewer than 10 Awards given annually.
 Please note that not all organizations that meet the eligibility requirements and align with our criteria receive the Award.

 Qualifying organizations will be evaluated against the following criteria:

 The organization is led by a visionary social entrepreneur whose values are embedded in the culture of the organization.